dockerizedrupal/drupalcamp-baltics-2015/README.md

 from an ordinary guy that gives presentations at conferences.

-Because we have a quite a large amount of topics to cover and the amount of time that have been given to us to perform this presentation is fixed, we have left no room for any improvisation and would gladly use this little assistant called Kindle as our guide today.
+Because we have a quite a large amount of topics to cover and the amount of time that have been given to us to perform this presentation is finite, we have left no room for any improvisation and would gladly use this little assistant called Kindle as our guide today.